 Notice: Installing additional fixture wiring should be done according to local and national electrical codes, however replacing a light switch does not require a permit in most locations.

 Materials: Make sure the replacement light switch has the same amperage and voltage rating as the original switch, and is fully compatible with the electrical circuit, the light fixture and the type of light bulbs being used.

 How to Fix Light Switch Wiring Problems

-- In this project, the mistake is that the power that is traveling through to the other room is now being switched instead of the room light.
+- In this project, the mistake is that the power that is traveling through to the other room is now being controlled by the switch, instead of the switch controlling the room light.

 - The three black wires represent Power In, Power Out to the other room, and Power to the Light Fixture.